 Each EdgeX microservice is typically implemented in either Go or C and then compiled into an executable which has a size or footprint as it sits on disk.
-For convenient deployment and orchestration, each microservice executable can also be built into a container image so it can be run as a standalone service with less dependencies on the host.
+For convenient deployment and orchestration, each microservice executable can also be built into a Docker container image so it can be run as a standalone service with less dependencies on the host.
 This greatly improves portability and platform independence.
-EdgeX provides container images for both Docker and Ubuntu Snaps.